microsoft/semantic-kernel/docs/decisions/0039-samples-reesctructure.md

 Pros:

-- Begginers will be oriented to the right difficulty level and examples will be more organized by complexity
+- Beginers will be oriented to the right difficulty level and examples will be more organized by complexity

 Cons: